alterthefuture/alterthefuture/README.md

 discord.gg/wtv

-- all these open src r old and prob wont work cba to code again
+- all these open src r old and prob wont work cba to recreate, have fun skidding